 What Does Minimum Advertised Price (MAP) Mean?

-In its simplest form, Minimum Advertised Pricing (or MAP, as it is more commonly referred) is the lowest price a retailer can advertise the product for sale.
-To clarify, this is not referring to the lowest price they can sell it in their store, but the lowest they can show online or in an advertisement.
+In its simplest form, minimum advertised pricing (MAP) is the lowest price a retailer can advertise the product for sale.
+To clarify, this does not refer to the lowest price they can sell it for in their store—just the lowest that they can show online or in an advertisement.

-For example, Bose may have a MAP price of $999 on one of their speaker systems.
+For example, Bose may have a MAP price of $999 for one of their speaker systems.
 If you put it in an ad, you may not show a price for sale lower than $999.
 It doesn't matter if that ad is online or in print, the rules are the same.

 Is MAP Legal?

 Before you ask, yes, this is perfectly legal under U.S. antitrust statutes.
-Since minimum advertised pricing only relates to “advertised” pricing and does not tell a retailer what they can sell it for in their store, this practice time is legal.
-It is a protection for the manufacturers.
+Since minimum advertised pricing only relates to “advertised” pricing and does not tell a retailer what they can sell it for in their store, this practice is legal and serves as a protection for the manufacturers.
 If customers begin to see they can buy your product for $699 versus the $999 MSRP, they quickly surmise that the MSRP is inflated or too high.
 And when that happens, no one will ever pay $999 again.
-Thus making the value of your product (as a manufacturer) much less which then leads to brand erosion.
+Thus, making the value of your product (as a manufacturer) much less which then leads to brand erosion.

 Essentially, you are limited when advertising MAP-protected products, but you can sell these products at any price you choose.
-Meaning that when the customer comes in your store, you can sell them that Bose speaker system for less than $999 if you desire.
+This means that when the customer comes in your store, you can sell them that Bose speaker system for less than $999, if you desire.